Welcome to the website of the Belgian World Music Network.

 The non-profit association seeks to represent the world music sector and the network professionals in Belgium: musicians, producers, journalists, managers, programmers, bookers, press agents, authorities, sympathizers, etc. Anyone working in, around or for world music in the broadest sense of the term is invited to become a member.

 Our objective is to bring the sector together, to help members meet and exchange, and to represent the sector’s shared interests.
-Every year in May, the Belgian World Music Network organizes a network event and showcase.
-Due to the corona crisis, the 2020 meeting is postponed until 9 November in Brussels, but on 19 May we will hold a digital meeting with some workshops online.
+Every year, the Belgian World Music Network organizes a network event and showcase.

 News & update: